Loading Events

 Website – http://pcheritagecentre.ca/

-A dedicated volunteer group has transformed space within a historic Presbyterian church into a new Heritage Centre, providing a permanent home for a significant national collection of Presbyterian artifacts after it was required to leave its former location in Toronto.
+A dedicated volunteer group has transformed space within an historic United Church into a new Heritage Centre, providing a permanent home for a significant national collection of Presbyterian artifacts after it was required to leave its former location in Toronto.

 This project reflects years of commitment and care and offers visitors insight into faith history, congregational life, and the evolution of rural Presbyterian communities.